caichunxi33/Learning-GitHub/readMe.txt

 Git is a version control system.
 Git is a free software.
-Creat a new branch is fast
+Creat a new branch is fast & simple